TifMoe/skinny-bones-jekyll/_posts/blog/2018-02-04-chicago-grad-rates.md

 For someone without a formal education in a quantitative field, our second project at Metis definitely pulled me into some new territory.

 The assignment?
-Build a linear model to predict a continuous variable using (at least in part) data scraped from the web.
+Build a linear regression model to predict a continuous variable using (at least in part) data scraped from the web.
 I choose to try to predict high school graduation rates for Chicago Public Schools using:

 - Average ACT score of the school
 - Rate of low income students in the school